Local mollification of metrics with small curvature concentration: Introduction

 It is natural to ask if a metric with sufficiently small integral curvature can be perturbed to a metric with pointwise curvature bound in suitable topology, in order to study geometric compactness with only an integral curvature bound.
 To the best of our knowledge, the smoothing by Ricci flow was first considered by Yang \cite{DeaneYang}.
 The Ricci flow is a one-parameter family of metrics $g(t)$ on a manifold such that

 Viewed as a nonlinear geometric heat equation, the flow has been proven useful to regularize metrics and obtain striking consequences in geometry and topology.
-When both $||\Rm||_{L^n}$ and $||\Ric||_{L^p},p>n/2,$ are both small, Yang \cite{DeaneYang} used the Ricci flow to show that the metric can be perturbed in the $C^0$ topology to a metric with bounded geometry.
-However, the $C^0$ perturbation is not expected in general if the curvature bound is only scaling invariant, which can be seen from the point of view of tangent cones.
+When both $||\Rm||_{L^{n/2}}$ and $||\Ric||_{L^p},p>n/2,$ are small, Yang \cite{DeaneYang} used the Ricci flow to show that the metric can be perturbed in the $C^0$ topology to a metric with bounded geometry.
+However, the $C^0$ perturbation is not expected in general if one only has a scaling invariant curvature bound, which can be seen from the point of view of tangent cones.

 In \cite{ChanHuangLee2024}, the first named author with Chan and Huang considered a parabolic approach to Cheeger's epsilon regularity theorem.
 In short, non-collapsed metrics with Ricci lower bounds and small local curvature concentration can be regularized by Ricci flow for a uniform short time with instantaneous bounded geometry.
 The perturbation is in the (pointed) Gromov--Hausdorff topology, in the presence of Ricci lower bounds by the distance estimate of \cite{TianWangJAMS}.
-This improved and sharpened the result \cite{DeaneYang} of Yang\footnote{The methodology in \cite{ChanHuangLee2024} indeed only requires certain small local $L^p$ bounds on $\Ric_-$ for $p>n/2$.}.
+This improved and sharpened the result \cite{DeaneYang} of Yang.
 This is based on constructing distance like functions with critical integral Hessian estimates, using comparison geometry, so as to construct approximating Ricci flow solutions with suitable control.
-This smoothing result was later utilized by the first named author and Chan \cite{ChanLee2024} to prove a metric gap Theorem of manifolds with $\Ric\geq 0$, Euclidean volume growth, and small curvature concentration; see also \cite{Martens2025}.
+This smoothing result was later utilized by the first named author and Chan \cite{ChanLee2024} to prove a metric gap theorem of manifolds with $\Ric\geq 0$, Euclidean volume growth, and small curvature concentration; see also \cite{Martens2025}.
 The proof in \cite{ChanHuangLee2024} relies on Schoen--Yau's construction of proper functions which uses Bochner's formula for eigenfunctions.
 The Ricci curvature lower bound is crucial there in obtaining gradient estimates.

-In this work, we further advance the result in \cite{ChanHuangLee2024} and show that the local smoothing holds in a greater generality.
-In particular, we show that the assumption of Ricci curvature lower bounds in any kind is redundant.
+In this work, we further advance the results in \cite{ChanHuangLee2024, Martens2025-2} and show that the local smoothing holds in a greater generality.
+In particular, we show that the assumption of Ricci curvature lower bounds of any kind is redundant.